 Sunfield Farm is a community based nonprofit farm comprising eighty-one acres of fields, forest, crops, and wetlands.
 Stewardship, education, and providing fresh healthy food is their most salient goal.
 Organic and biodynamic techniques are used to tend the diverse array of crops and livestock on the farm.
 This integrated system allows us to produce berries, veggies, hay, pastured meats, and free range eggs with minimal inputs from outside sources.
 You can enjoy their raised products through their CSA (community supported agriculture) program.
 Enjoy a self-guided tour: meet our animals and see the crops that are being grown.
 Kid-friendly activities will be provided as well as snacks and music.
 Assorted produce, craft items, wool, cook books, soap.
 A market stand area will be set up for visitors.

-Martin Frederickson, Farm Manager of WSU Twin Vista Ranch, and his wife Charlotte raise grass-fed lamb and beef, as well as pastured pork, turkey, chicken, quail and eggs.
-Their flock of Romney sheep will be featured both Saturday and Sunday on the Fiber Tour, with fleece, roving and batts for sale.
+Twin Vista Ranch raises grass-fed lamb and beef, as well as pastured pork, turkey, chicken, quail and eggs.
+Their flock of Romney sheep will be featured both Saturday and Sunday on the Farm Tour.
+Fleece, roving and batts will be for sale.
 A local spinner will be on site to demonstrate hand spinning and talk about how to get the best out of a Romney fleece.
 Organic Seed Alliance will also host an info booth and seed tours.